a-727/SpeedRacer/README.md

 Boolean (1 or 0) value, whether to allow hard mode.
 Default is 1.
 Cannot disable this setting, allowEasyMode, allowNormalMode, AllowSuperEasyMode (disabled by default), and AllowSuperHardMode (disabled by deafault).
 If that happens, it will generate a campaign error and reset all to default.
 ## Create levels
 Based on your levels selection, create your own levels by editing [this google sheet (copy first)](https://docs.google.com/spreadsheets/d/1ADEhYx1G8l7nCSyNVLIeS9238DIAQXR2qniKK_8TMD4/copy?usp=sharing).
 For each level, create a sheet representing the level.
 0: air, 1: wall, 2: goal, 3: spawn, 4: danger.
+### Save levels
+Each level should be exported as a .csv file, with the name <levnum>.csv (replace <levnum> with the level number, in numeric form).
+Put them in the same folder as your settings.txt file.
+## Play it.
+Move your camgaign folder inside the /levels directory in the code for your game.
+Now you can play.